tauseefmsk/GeolocationWeatherApp-ReactJS/README.md

-# 📝 JavaScript To-Do App
+# 📝 Geo Location Weather App using ReactJS
 A simple and clean to-do list application built with **HTML**, **CSS**, and **vanilla JavaScript**.
 It allows users to add, complete, delete, and persist tasks using `localStorage`.